Skip to content

 Recent Survey Analysis

 RCV is a meaningful and incremental step toward broader electoral reform in the U.S. These claims are examined further using data from the 2022 Cooperative Election Survey (CES, N=1000) conducted by YouGov.
-In both surveys, respondents were asked identical questions if they supported the use of RCV with response options of strongly favor, somewhat favor, somewhat oppose, strongly oppose, and don’t know.
+Respondents were asked similarly worded questions if they supported the use of RCV or PR with response options of strongly favor, somewhat favor, somewhat oppose, strongly oppose, and don’t know.
 For the analysis below, strongly favor and somewhat favor were combined into support, and the other two categories were coded as opposed.

 Overall in the 2022 sample, 44% of Americans said they have not heard of RCV, 50% have, and 6% said they don’t know.
-When looking at support of RCV, among people who do have an opinion, 48% said they support the reform and 52% don’t support it.
+When looking at support of RCV for people who have an opinion, excluding those who don’t know, 48% support and 52% don’t support.
 In contrast, 45% of Americans don’t have an opinion about PR (compared to 33% with RCV).
 When looking at the support of PR, among those who have an opinion, 33% favor PR and 67% oppose PR.
 The correlation coefficient (r) is .56 between the two, indicating a high correlation.
 For our purposes, it is important to look at the overlapping support between the reforms.
 According to Figure 1, of the people who support RCV, a vast majority (71%) also support PR, while about a third (29%) do not support PR.
 Finally, of the people who don’t support RCV, about 85% don't support PR and only 15% said they support PR.

 Figure 1.
 2022 CES Percent Support of RCV and PR